Michele O'Neil: Personal life

-Born in Melbourne, O’Neil is the youngest of five daughters.
-Her mother left school at 13 to work in a tannery in Melbourne and worked as a waitress, and in various other casual jobs while raising five daughters.
+Born in Melbourne, O'Neil is the youngest of five daughters.
+Her mother left school at 13 to work in a tannery in Melbourne and worked as a waitress, and in various other casual jobs while raising her children.
 O'Neil's father served in the army, before serving as a public servant and briefly as an Australian Football League (AFL) administrator.